Sign up for Funding Circle newsletter!

-With big brands like Budweiser, Toyota, Nike, and AT&T each spending more than $200 million per year on sports sponsorships, most small businesses can’t hope to compete on the professional level.
+Unfortunately, you probably can’t compete on the professional level.
 But you can get a piece of the action and reap similar benefits — albeit on a smaller scale — by sponsoring a local youth sports team.

 Few professional achievements can match the excitement you feel when you see your business’ name printed in big bold letters on the front of a jersey for the first time.
-But with razor thin margins and a super lean marketing budget — those feelings of pride probably aren’t enough to rationalize even the $100 donation that it takes to get a pity shout-out in the post-game huddle.
+But with razor thin margins and a super lean marketing budget — those feelings of pride probably aren’t enough to rationalize even the $100 donation that it takes for corporate sponsorships of youth sports to get a pity shout-out in the post-game huddle.

 But if you keep your eye on the ball and use your sponsorship budget strategically, a small investment can have a tremendously positive impact on your business.
-Here are three ways your business can benefit from sponsoring a local sports team:
+Here are three ways your business can benefit from a youth sports sponsorship:

-These kinds of sponsorships also have the power to create intense customer loyalty — if Timmy gets in the habit of going to your pizza shop after every home game, he could keep coming back long after he tires of Little League and swaps his baseball mitt for karate lessons or a spot in the school band.
+Corporate sponsorships for youth sports also have the power to create intense customer loyalty.
+If Timmy gets in the habit of going to your pizza shop after every home game, he could keep coming back long after he tires of Little League and swaps his baseball mitt for karate lessons or a spot in the school band.

 Local reporters and bloggers are always looking for feel-good stories featuring scrappy underdogs and come-from-behind victories.
 If you bet on the right horse, your name could get added to that Cinderella story and published all over the state.

-Let’s say you’ve stepped up to the plate and are ready to put some money towards a sponsorship.
+Let’s say you’ve stepped up to the plate and are ready to put some money towards a corporate sponsorship for a youth sports team.
 How do you make sure that money is being spent in a way that will actually help your bottom line?
 Here are 6 simple steps:

 Even the smallest towns in America can have dozens of youth sports teams.
 You might choose to back a team because your own kid is on it or one of your employees is the coach.
 But if you’re seeking out a team to sponsor as part of an intentional marketing strategy, make your pick wisely.

 If you’re simply handing over a check in exchange for your name on a shirt, it’s time to get your head in the game.
-Sponsorship can take on many forms — think of ways you can do something that’s unique for your business.
+Corporate sponsorships for youth sports can take on many forms — think of ways you can do something that’s unique for your business.

 Take pride in your sponsorships and post the team photo in a place where customers and employees can see it.
 Employees who feel they are working for a compassionate, value-driven company tend to be more loyal and motivated workers.